faltisco/Natural-Language-Processing-of-NIPS/README.md

 The coherence scores are a good way of choosing how many topics the modeler should choose when building an LDA model.
 These scores are understood best in comparison to scores for models of fewer or greater numbers of topics chosen as the parameter for the LDA model.
 It is clear that for the decades of papers, 14 was the optimal number of topics.
 For the 2010s LDA model, 20 was the highest coherence score.

-Lastly, LDA results are best analyzed via the term weight equations, and an attempt is made by the analyst to "qualify" rather her than quantify results.
+Lastly, LDA results are best analyzed via the term weight equations, and an attempt is made by the analyst to "qualify" rather here than quantify results.
 For example, in the 2000s, the following equation was resultant for topic 0:

 TOPIC 0:
 0.043*"model" + 0.024*"response" + 0.022*"subject" + 0.022*"human" + 0.019*"functional" + 0.016*"brain" + 0.016*"trial" + 0.014*"stimulus" + 0.014*"movement" + 0.014*"experiment"